civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

           available)
 Added:    Slic messages for sinking ship (again), hostile terrain, insurgent
           spawn, guerrilla spawn
-Added:    Additional but not implemented userprofile options
+Added:    Additional but not implemented userprofile options                     # And a playtester needs to know what he can't use?
 Added:    New concept of energy supply and demand.
 It calculates a ratio used
           as a modifier for gold and production.
 Added:    New userprofile option to disable the new energy supply/demand